norbit8/MoodleBooster/README.md

 Pushing code to our master branch is forbidden.

-If you want to contribute, all you need to do is to open a new branch (locally) and after you finish working on it, push it, and then create a new pull request.
+If you want to contribute, all you need to do is to
+1. Fork this repo.
+2. Open a new branch (locally) and start working on it.
+3. Push it.
+4. Create a new pull request.
 (Thank you! ❤️)